-30 May Amazing Nara: Temples, Shrines and Deers
+30 May Amazing Nara: Temples, Shrines and Deer

-Buddhist temples, Shinto shrines and more than thousand deers strolling freely in the park: amazing Nara took my breath away.Founded in 710 A.D., Nara’s development was strongly affected by influences from China and Korea and the city soon became the cradle of future Japanese culture and architecture.
+Buddhist temples, Shinto shrines, and more than thousand deer strolling freely in the park: amazing Nara took my breath away.Founded in 710 A.D., Nara’s development was strongly affected by influences from China and Korea and the city soon became the cradle of future Japanese culture and architecture.

 Unlikely many cities of Japan, ravaged across the centuries by earthquakes and fires, many ancient buildings in Nara survived time, wars and natural disasters.
 Today, they are one of the most stunning ancient architectural complexes in Asia, a site whose beauty will stick in my memory forever.

-Often overshadowed by Kyoto.
-But Nara is amazing!
+It is often overshadowed by Kyoto, but Nara is amazing!

 The lovely natural setting of Nara Park hosts some of the most beautiful ancient temples and shrines of Japan, and their exceptional beauty and architectural perfection owed them the inscription as a UNESCO World Heritage Site.